Anzob Tunnel is known as the Tunnel of Fear and the Tunnel of Death

 Why is the Anzob tunnel called the tunnel of death?

-It can be a disturbing experience: no lights, ventilation or road markings, and it is liable to flooding.
-It's long, it's dark, it's really dusty and if you are claustrophobic, just be prepared to be uncomfortable.
-Even in good weather conditions the tunnel is flooded, turning the giant pot holes in the unfinished road into invisible death traps.
+The tunnel floor is a maze of deep, seriously deep, potholes hidden under a constant stream of water; the tunnel is strewn with abandoned construction machines and filled with the noxious black smoke of clapped-out lorries.
+It can be a disturbing experience: no lights, ventilation, or road markings, and it is liable to flooding.
+It's long, dark, and really dusty, and if you are claustrophobic, just be prepared to be uncomfortable.
+Even in good weather conditions, the tunnel is flooded, turning the giant potholes in the unfinished road into invisible death traps.
 Unmarked drainage channels waiting to swamp your bike.
-The tunnel lacks proper lighting and ventilation, breathing is hard and painful due to the thick mixture of exhaust gases.
-Most drivers go as fast as they can as in any other central Asian country.
+The tunnel lacks proper lighting and ventilation, and breathing is hard and painful due to the thick mixture of exhaust gases.
+Most drivers go as fast as they can, as in any other Central Asian country.
 Avoid the potholes, particularly in the winter time here.
 Your whole SUV can submerge if you drive in the wrong place.
-There are no road markings so driving on the left or the right are optional, with the middle being the common choice.
+There are no road markings, so driving on the left or the right are optional, with the middle being the common choice.

 When was Anzob Tunnel opened?

-The tunnel was officially opened on March 2006 and supports heavy traffic.
+The tunnel was officially opened in March 2006 and supports heavy traffic.
 It’s also known as Istiqlol tunnel or Ushtur Tunnel.
-There are no traffic lights to regulate traffic through this section, nor is there an ordered tidal flow of traffic being allowed to enter the tunnel, instead anarchy prevails in the darkness.
+There are no traffic lights to regulate traffic through this section, nor is there an ordered tidal flow of traffic being allowed to enter the tunnel; instead, anarchy prevails in the darkness.
 Expect huge, axle-snapping potholes threatening to swallow up the car, along with flooding that almost turns them into tunnel ponds.
-Half way along the tunnel water floods the road as a result of an engineering fault.
+Halfway along the tunnel, water floods the road as a result of an engineering fault.
 Oncoming cars and trucks emerge in the darkness with headlights flashing for the other drivers to get out of their way.

 How’s Anzob Tunnel today?

-In 2018, the tunnel was improved (adding drainage and repairing potholes) and for the most part it is lit now, with a more or less decent asphalt surface.
-But it needs much more improvements to be done.
+In 2018, the tunnel was improved (adding drainage and repairing potholes), and for the most part, it is lit now, with a more or less decent asphalt surface.
+But it needs much more improvement to be done.